krprzenioslo/Hystrixwiki2/Configuration.md

 #### queueSizeRejectionThreshold

-Queue size rejection threshold is an artificial "max" size at which rejections will occur even if _maxQueueSize_ has not been reached.
-This is done because the _maxQueueSize_ of a [BlockingQueue](http://docs.oracle.com/javase/6/docs/api/java/util/concurrent/BlockingQueue.html) can not be dynamically changed and we want to support dynamically changing the queue size that affects rejections.
+This property sets the queue size rejection threshold &mdash; an artificial maximum queue size at which rejections will occur even if `maxQueueSize` has not been reached.
+This property exists because the `maxQueueSize` of a [BlockingQueue](http://docs.oracle.com/javase/6/docs/api/java/util/concurrent/BlockingQueue.html) cannot be dynamically changed and we want to allow you to dynamically change the queue size that affects rejections.

-This is used by HystrixCommand when queuing a thread for execution.
+This is used by `HystrixCommand` when queuing a thread for execution.

-NOTE: This property is not applicable if maxQueueSize == -1.
+**Note:** This property is not applicable if `maxQueueSize == -1`.

-_Default Value:_ 5
+_Default Value:_ `5`
-_Default Property:_ hystrix.threadpool.default.queueSizeRejectionThreshold
+_Default Property:_ `hystrix.threadpool.default.queueSizeRejectionThreshold`
-_Instance Property:_ hystrix.threadpool.[HystrixThreadPoolKey].queueSizeRejectionThreshold
+_Instance Property:_ `hystrix.threadpool.`[HystrixThreadPoolKey]`.queueSizeRejectionThreshold`
 _How to Set Instance Default:_

 ```java